This chapter includes the following sections:

 ADF Faces provides the view layer for ADF applications.
 ADF Faces is a complete view framework that consists of over 150 Ajax-enabled JavaServer Faces (JSF) components, all built on top of the JSF standard.
 ADF Faces also can be used as a standalone component set that works with other non-ADF controller and model technologies.

 ADF Faces components supports recent and popular smart phones and tablets, such as Apple iPad, Samsung Galaxy S5 phones, and so on.
 To support older devices or feature phones that run basic HTML browsers, use the ADF Mobile browser technology.
 This technology uses Apache MyFaces Trinidad components to build the user interface.

-enables developers to extend s so that end users can work with them using Microsoft Excel workbooks as a client.
+ADF Desktop Integration enables developers to extend Fusion web applications so that end users can work with them using Microsoft Excel workbooks as a client.

 The ADF Security framework uses and extends the Oracle Platform Security Services (OPSS) architecture to simplify the securing of ADF applications and enables fine-grained access control for ADF resources such as bounded task flows.

 The Oracle Metadata Services (MDS) framework allows you to create applications that your customers can further customize for their users or customers and which the end users can also customize without touching the source code or affecting the ability of the application to be patched or updated.